ir-engine/developer-docs/docs/d_creator/96_tutorials/02_unreal_bridge.md

 Targeting support for 4.26 and 4.27

-Trial implementations on epic games unreal examples for the Ethereal Engine bridge for Unreal
+Trial implementations on epic games unreal examples for the iR Engine bridge for Unreal

 https://github.com/EtherealEngine/EE-Bridge-Unreal

-This bridge is wrapping OpenAPI endpoints presented by Ethereal Engine
+This bridge is wrapping OpenAPI endpoints presented by iR Engine

 https://api-dev.etherealengine.com/openapi/

 This first requires a generated bearer token for API autorization.
 OAuth API app digestion with socpes is coming soon!

-This can be found in the EnvVars of the Ethereal Engine cluster and in the XRE SQL Database
+This can be found in the EnvVars of the iR Engine cluster and in the XRE SQL Database

 <img width="1189" alt="Screen Shot 2022-06-04 at 4 25 43 PM" src="https://user-images.githubusercontent.com/5104160/172028647-084f7aa0-d358-4b15-b6be-5788ee7d7ec4.png" />